 Lot 172 - 1962 Bentley S3

-- Subject to a full engine rebuild in 2020
+- Subject to an engine rebuild in 2020

 - Cosmetically refreshed example